SeismicCycleRacing/SCR-blog/_posts/2024-08-18-Huttcross-Round-5.markdown

   opacity: 0.6
 ---

-For the final round of Huttcross 2024 the weather forecast was promising some very wet conditions.
-We were back to Moonshine for a second time and although I committed to riding out, I knew that I wouldn't want to ride home after the ensuing cold mudbath, so I was thankful that Emily offered to pick me up.
+For the final round of the 2024 Huttcross season the weather forecast was promising some very wet conditions.
+For this round we were back to Moonshine for a second time.
+Despite the weather I committed to riding out, but I knew that I wouldn't want to ride home after the ensuing cold mudbath, so I was thankful that Emily offered to pick me up.
 The ride out was a good indication of the weather to come with some heavy downpours soaking me before I even got to the venue: I need to